pmq20/node-packer/node/doc/api/n-api.md

 ```

 where `originalName` is the original name associated with the error
 and `code` is the code that was provided.
-For example if the code
+For example, if the code
 is `'ERR_ERROR_1'` and a `TypeError` is being created the name will be:

 ```text